Last Updated on

-- Hypertrophic Scar: These scars are bumpy and raised from surrounding skin.
+- Hypertrophic Scar: These scars are bumpy and raised from the surrounding skin.
 They do not spread outside the site of the initial wound.
 Hypertrophic scars mostly form on burn wounds.

 - Keloid: Keloid scars are smooth and raised, and resemble blisters.
-This kind of a scar could spread beyond the original wound, over the surrounding skin to form large, unsightly patches.
+This kind of scar could spread beyond the original wound, over the surrounding skin to form large, unsightly patches.

 As parents, we always want the best for our children.
-Children also get an inferiority complex if they have scars on their face thinking that people may stay away from them.
+Children also get an inferiority complex if they have scars on their faces thinking that people may stay away from them.
 Though we cannot control how other people react, we can only show love and support to our kids and encourage them to look beyond their scars.